kevonc/kevoncheung.com/content/articles/20210328-content-originality.md

 ---
-title: "Who wrote about this idea first?
-Does it matter?"
+title: Who wrote about this idea first?
+Does it matter?
-date: "2021-03-28"
+date: '2021-03-28'
-category: "marketing"
+meta_description: ''
-meta_description: ""
+slug: content-originality
-slug: "content-originality"
+topic: marketing
 ---

 When I first became a content creator, I got frustrated sometimes.